Chocolate Chip Apple Blondies

 Bake in preheated oven for 45-60 minutes, until a knife inserted in the center comes out clean.

-Let cool.
+Let cool completely.
 Cut into slices and serve when ready.

 Cover and store leftover blondies at room temperature for up to 2 days or in the refrigerator for up to 1 week.